MinnPost/minnpost-elections-dashboard/README.md

 To set an election return window by configuration values, use the `ELECTION_DAY_RESULT_HOURS_START` and `ELECTION_DAY_RESULT_HOURS_END` settings.
 Both of these values should be stored in a full datetime string such as `"2022-08-23T00:00:00-0600"`.

 If the application detects that the current time is between these start and end values, it will run the `results` task based on the `ELECTION_DAY_RESULT_SCRAPE_FREQUENCY` configuration value, which is stored in seconds.
-It defaults to run every `180` seconds, which is three minutes.
+See the `.env-example` and `config.py` files for how this value is set.

 #### Use the election date from the scraper sources